Exploring Shopware

 {% hint style="success" %}

 Congratulations, you now have a Shopware running.
-Please see this page for default credentials, in case you need it: [default-credentials](https://docs.dockware.io/dockware-shopware/default-credentials "mention")
+Please see this page for default credentials, in case you need it: [Default Credentials](/dockware-shopware/default-credentials.md)

 {% endhint %}